Outdoor Learning and Play

 Tuff Spot Table is the perfect size and shape to encourage collaborative working.
 Children can sit, stand and crouch around each of the sides and storage boxes containing construction materials are easily stored and accessible underneath.

-Construction play doesn’t stop at Early Years, Pentagon’s Year 6 Leavers Bench encourages children to work together in groups, carefully following instructions, to construct their own useable product.
+Construction play doesn’t stop at early years, Pentagon’s Year 6 Leavers Bench encourages children to work together in groups, carefully following instructions, to construct their own useable product.

 Develops Language Skills

-Some learners may like to create their own mini booklets instructing others how to make their construction.
-Pupils may voice their ideas to an adult who can scribe or video children’s thoughts which allows students to create links between spoken and written word.
+Pupils may voice their ideas to an adult who can scribe or video children’s thoughts which allows other children to create links between spoken and written word.

 Children can video each other and if a copy of the recording is made, peers can listen to advice on ‘How to make a police station’.

 When children are involved in enjoyable, active learning they use language linked to real-life scenarios and conversations are meaningful.
+To have a child at an early age develop these types of skills is definitely extraordinary and can only help child development as they grow older.

 Supports Pupils Learning to Solve Problems